 What is a Slot Supervisor?

-Job Description & Duties Supervise and coordinate activities of slot department workers to provide service to patrons.
+Position Description Supervise and coordinate activities of slot department workers to provide service to patrons.
 Handle and settle complaints of players.
 Verify and pay off jackpots.
 Reset slot machines after payoffs.
 Make repairs or adjustments to slot machines or recommend removal of slot machines for repair.
 Report hazards and enforce safety rules.

 - Patrol assigned areas to ensure that players are following rules and that machines are functioning correctly.

-When polled, Slot Supervisors say the following skills are most frequently used in their jobs:
+Slot Supervisors state the following job skills are important in their day-to-day work.

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Speaking: Talking to others to convey information effectively.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Coordination: Adjusting actions in relation to others' actions.